linkerd/rfc/design/0001-automated-releases.md

     - This will essentially just be a `curl` loop that waits for the installed CLI to match the expected tag version

-**Waiting until completion of Step 1**

-[design-proposal]: #design-proposal

-**Note**: We suggest waiting to do this work, until Step 1 of the process is complete and you have has received feedback.

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:

-- Its interaction with other features is clear
-- It is reasonably clear how the contribution would be implemented
-- Corner cases are dissected by example
-- Dependencies on libraries, tools, projects or work that isn't yet complete
-- Use Cases
-- Goals
-- Non-Goals
-- Deliverables

 # Prior art